On the convergence of projective-simulation-based reinforcement learning in Markov decision processes

 for a certain function $\Pi(\cdot)$.
 Given that the $\htilde$-values are, in general, not diverging with time (in fact they are bounded in the case of bounded rewards) a linear function, as in Eq.~(\ref{equ:lineal}), would fail to converge to a deterministic policy.
 A solution for that is to use a softmax function as in Eq.~(\ref{equ:softmax}), where the free coefficient $\beta$ is made time-dependent.
 By letting $\beta$ diverge with time, the policy can become deterministic in the limit.

-Similarly to Monte Carlo methods, which may be equipped with a variety of update rules, giving rise to first-visit or many-visit Monte Carlo methods, the choice of the glow update rule is to some extent arbitrary in practical implementations of PS.
+Similarly to Monte Carlo methods, which may be equipped with a variety of update rules, giving rise to first-visit or many-visit Monte Carlo methods, the choice of the glow update rule is to some extent arbitrary but may depend on the physical implementation of PS and the ECM.
 For example, instead of Eq.~(\ref{PS1prima}), one could use the accumulating glow update, given in Eq.~(\ref{gur2}).
 In that case, one simply needs to change the update rule of $N$, given in Eq.~(\ref{PS3prima}) in such a way that every visit of the edge is counted, instead of only first visits.
 Intuitively, both pairs of update rules have similar effects, in the sense that in both cases $\htilde(s,a)$ equals an average of sampled discounted returns starting from the time a state-action pair $(s,a)$ was visited.
 However, while for first-visit glow we were able to prove convergence, that is not the case for accumulating glow.
 Therefore, when referring to this version of PS in the following, we assume update rules given by (\ref{PS1prima})-(\ref{PS3prima}).